Test-Driven Infrastructure

 Tool Stack

 Terragrunt orchestrates Terraform and provides execution hooks.
-We use these hooks to run tests right after infrastructure changes.
+We run tests immediately after infrastructure changes.

 Test Layout Convention and Hooking Up Test Execution